 Global Implications of the Middle East War: Some Scenarios

-The McKibbin, Noland and Shuetrim (2026) paper on the global implications of the Middle East war.
+The results in these scenarios are based on McKibbin, Noland and Shuetrim (2026), “Global economic implications of the 2026 Middle East war”.

-Analysis has been performed using model 12N build 195, adapted to include bilateral “iceberg” costs to international trade.
+Analysis has been performed using model 12N build 195, adapted to include bilateral trade cost adjustments to international trade.

-We only explore the impact of price, quantities, and income effects, meaning we do not include changing shocks to risk premia as a result of the increased uncertainty.
+The paper only explores the impact of price, quantities, and income effects.
+Shocks to risk premia as a result of the increased uncertainty are not included.

 The shocks are: